mrgokuji/TinySearch/README.md

 # TinySearch
-A small sacle search engine
+A small sacle search engine that will enable you to search any URL